 3 cr.
 Undergraduate/Graduate.

-Fundamental optimization methods; linear programming, integer programming, network models, and dynamic programming methods of operations research.
-Modeling and applications of these methods in practical situations.
+Introduction to fundamental optimization methods: linear programming, network optimization, and integer programming methods of operations research.
+Modeling and application of these methods in practical situations.

 Current Offerings: https://catalog.uwm.edu/course-search/